deephaven-examples/processing-large-csv-data/README.md

     del(table)
 ```

-When you run a Panda aggregation [Conor O'Sullivan's article notes](https://towardsdatascience.com/batch-processing-22gb-of-transaction-data-with-pandas-c6267e65ff36) it takes about 50 minutes.
-On my laptop the time is about 90 minutes.
-While the Deephaven aggregation, since we are built for large data, takes less than 30 second.
+- When you run a pandas aggregation, as [Conor O'Sullivan's article notes](https://towardsdatascience.com/batch-processing-22gb-of-transaction-data-with-pandas-c6267e65ff36), it takes about 50 minutes.
+- On my laptop, this was actually closer to 90 minutes.
+- With the Deephaven aggregation, the time was reduced to **less than 30 seconds**.
+Deephaven is engineered for large data.

-The time improvement is nice, but the thing I really like is that we do not need to do any special batching.
-It just works with built in functions.
+The time improvement is nice, but I also like that we don't need to do any special batching.
+It just works with built-in functions.

-Here are two different ways to sum up the total expendatures per year and one can see that the results match the original article:
+Here are two different ways to sum up the total expenditures per year.
+You can see that the results match the original article:

 ```python
 from deephaven.plot.figure import Figure